-CS/HJR 169 is a joint resolution that provides for a proposed constitutional amendment to be placed on the ballot at the November 2012 general election.
-The proposed amendment to Art.
-VII, Section 6, State Constitution, would authorize the Legislature, by general law and subject to conditions set forth in the general law, to allow counties and municipalities to grant an additional homestead tax exemption for certain low income seniors.
+CS/HJR 169 is a joint resolution that provides an amendment to Art.
+VII, Section 6, State Constitution, that authorizes the Legislature, by general law and subject to conditions set forth in the general law, to allow counties and municipalities to grant an additional homestead tax exemption for certain low income seniors.
 The exemption would be equal to the assessed value of the property with a just value less than two hundred and fifty thousand dollars.
 To qualify, a person must have maintained permanent residence on the property for not less than twenty five years, must be at least sixty-five years of age and must have a household income less than \$20,000.